 Emergence is a characteristic of nature

-It’s about what is beginning to happen.
-Emergence is about new growth, as well as what has had its time and is beginning to die back.
+It’s about what’s already beginning to happen.
+Emergence is about new growth, as well as understanding what has had its time and is beginning to die back.
 Sometimes these tendencies are so subtle or unexpected, it’s easy to miss them.

 Within the activity in the garden is an incredible momentum toward growth and there is also die back; letting go of what’s no longer useful or cannot be sustained.

 Coaching with emergence includes a commitment to support conscious leadership that harnesses these deep principles.

 One challenge of this commitment is accepting that we, as individuals, are not the center of the universe.
 We have important contributions to make, but we are part of larger systems.
 When we see ourselves as either central to or separate from our organisational or social system, we are in trouble.